 Preferred Securities Risk- Generally, preferred security holders have no or limited voting rights with respect to the issuing company.
 In addition, preferred securities are subordinated to bonds and other debt instruments in a company's capital structure and therefore will be subject to greater credit risk than those debt instruments.
 Dividend payments on a preferred security typically must be declared by the issuer's board of directors.
 In the event an issuer of preferred securities experiences economic difficulties, the issuer's preferred securities may lose substantial value due to the reduced likelihood that the issuer's board of directors will declare a dividend and the fact that the preferred security may be subordinated to other securities of the same issuer.
-Further, because many preferred securities pay dividends at a fixed rate, their market price can be sensitive to changes in interest rates in a manner similar to bonds - that is, as interest rates rise, the value of the preferred securities held by an ETF are likely to decline.
-In addition, because many preferred securities allow holders to convert the preferred securities into common stock of the issuer, their market price can be sensitive to changes in the value of the issuer's common stock and, therefore, declining common stock values may also cause the value of an ETF's investments to decline.
+Further, because many preferred securities pay dividends at a fixed rate, their market price can be sensitive to changes in interest rates in a manner similar to bonds - that is, as interest rates rise, the value of the preferred securities into common stock of the issuer, their market price can be sensitive to changes in the value of the issuer's common stock and, therefore, declining common stock values may also cause the value of an ETF's investments to decline.
 Preferred securities often have call features which allow the issuer to redeem the security at its discretion.
 The redemption of a preferred security having a higher than average yield may cause decrease in an ETF's yield.